Breaking News: Expanded EEO-1 data due Sept. 30

 On March 4, the U.S. District Court for the District of Columbia found the government did not have proper justification to stay the implementation of the EEOC’s expanded Obama-era reporting requirements, which included workforce pay data and hours worked data.
 Because of this, the court has vacated the 2017 stay and ordered the previous approval of the revised EEO-1 form shall be in effect.

-The court gave the EEOC until April 3 to provide guidance on how the expanded reporting will be implemented.
-Yesterday, the EEOC responded to the Court:
+The court gave the EEOC until April 3 to provide guidance on how the expanded reporting will be implemented, and the EEOC responded to the Court: